Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Nope," he was saying.
 "Not a peep these seven years.
 Like they dropped right out of the fookin’ universe."

-"That is… a shame.
+"That is... a shame.
 Miss Delaney seemed exceptionally resourceful."

 "So did Saunders, for all the man’s nickname was well fookin’ deserved."
 Powell shrugged.
 "Who knows, though?
-We’d just about written *you* off… They might pop up yet.
+We’d just about written *you* off...
+They might pop up yet.
 I’d like to see *her* again at least."

 "Yes.
 She made quite the impression, as I recall."
 Kirk snorted, an amused gesture that Powell knew his species and humans had in common.

 Powell laughed.
 "Aye!
 Hah! *’Which one of you eejits wants to hand me a feckin’ towel?!’"* he sipped his juice and laughed again.
-"Ah… What a woman.
+"Ah...
+What a woman.
 I’d have loved to be the one to tell her she managed to shit a whole planet to death.
 Can you imagine her face?"

 Kirk snorted again as Powell finished his juice.
 "I imagine she would have been in two minds about it."

-"Aye… Heh.
+"Aye...
+Heh.
 I should tell Rylee that story sometime.
 She’d bust a gut."

 "Rylee?
 Your FTL test pilot Rylee Jackson?"

 "The very same.
-Don’t ask me what she sees in a bald bell-end like me, but we’re, mm… involved."
+Don’t ask me what she sees in a bald bell-end like me, but we’re, mm... involved."

 "I believe the term is *’a bit of rough’*."

 Powell laughed again.
 He’d forgotten how well he got along with Kirk - there weren’t many people of any species who could get him to genuinely laugh out loud, but alien body language had blessed Kirk with an absolutely flawless deadpan.
 "Aye, that’d be it," he agreed.

-"We missed so much…" Kirk mused.
+"We missed so much..."
+Kirk mused.
 "I would like to see Cimbrean again.
 It sounds very different."

 Powell paused in tearing a meal pouch open with his teeth. "...I tell you what, mate.
 I’ve never loved a city more, an’ that’s the fookin’ truth," he said.
-"It’s…It makes me wonder what’d happen if we just hit the reset button on all the governments on Earth, y’know?
+"It’s...
+It makes me wonder what’d happen if we just hit the reset button on all the governments on Earth, y’know?
 Told ‘em *’Right, piss off the lot of yer, we’re gonna write up a new constitution from scratch and start over.’* I wonder how much better the world would be if we did that?"

 "Forgive me, are you not sworn to *protect* the constitution?"
 Kirk inquired.